 If the cost of a yearly pass is more than what you plan to spend, you can gift your kids or family members tickets to many attractions in Toronto and the GTA.
 Here are a few of my favourite options: Tickets to Toronto Aquarium, Ontario Science Centre, Sky Zone and more.

 One more great option is Cineplex gift cards.
-With Cineplex holiday promotion, when you send someone a $50 gift card, you get 2 free tickets for yourself!
+With the Cineplex holiday promotion, when you send someone a $50 gift card, you get 2 free tickets for yourself!

-6. Gift Of Learning
+6. Gift of Learning

 If you would like to give the gift of experiences- this one is a great idea.
 What if you could give a child a learning adventure like a cooking class, drop-in dance class, music for toddlers or even a gymnastics session.
 You will need to search for a bit and find something close by, but your money will be well invested.